akabul0us/So_You_Want_To_Build_A_Nethunter_Kernel/README.md

 At this point you could simply build the kernel again and you’d be done.
 But I’m extra, and I want to include support for a bunch of extra stuff, namely:
--Aircrack-ng drivers for rtl88xxau/rtl8188eus – this shouldn’t be too difficult -Realtek drivers for rtl88x2bu and rtl8188fu – as long as we build these as modules, they should be fine -Mediatek drivers mt76 (mt76x0u and mt76x2u) – these are a bit trickier as they were introduced upstream in 4.19, and this is a 4.14 kernel.
-However, it’s not as tricky as you might think
+- Aircrack-ng drivers for rtl88xxau/rtl8188eus – _this shouldn’t be too difficult_
+- Realtek drivers for rtl88x2bu and rtl8188fu – _as long as we build these as modules, they should be fine_
+- Mediatek drivers mt76 (mt76x0u and mt76x2u) – _these are a bit trickier as they were introduced upstream in 4.19, and this is a 4.14 kernel.
+However, it’s not as tricky as you might think_
--WireGuard kernel level support – this one is quite easy, it’s just enabling it in the kernel configuration -Docker support – should be easy, as it has a similar Kconfig as we just used for the Nethunter changes
+- WireGuard kernel level support – _this one is quite easy, it’s just enabling it in the kernel configuration_
+- Docker support – _should be easy, as it has a similar Kconfig as we just used for the Nethunter changes_

 ### Being Extra
 ![39](/images/39.png "39")